How to arrange (and protect) your finances using a divorce specialist

 The cost for amicable writing up your agreement costs £950 per couple - this includes the government court fee.
 If negotiation support is required there are a few options based on amount of support you need.

-If you're almost there and just need a couple of hours with one of our specialists then our Full Divorce Service is the right option for you, if you need more support then the Premium Service or Premium Plus Service (for couples with complex assets ) includes up to six coaching sessions as well as the intros you'll need to specialists e.g. for tax advice.
+If you're almost there and just need a couple of hours with one of our specialists then our Full Divorce Service is the right option for you, if you need more support then the Negotiation with Divorce Service or Negotiation Plus with Divorce Service (for couples with complex assets ) includes up to six coaching sessions as well as the intros you'll need to specialists e.g. for tax advice.

 You should speak to us before signing up to these services so we can make sure we are the best approach for you and your family.